Maintaining peer learning as a locum social worker

 By Gemma Raw

-It can be liberating working as a locum social worker.
-You have much more flexibility over the type of work you do and where you work.
+As a locum social worker, you have much more flexibility over the type of work you do and where you work.
 But how do you maintain peer learning when you are effectively self-employed?
-Peer based learning is a crucial element in social work professional development.
+Peer-based learning is a crucial element in social work professional development.
 What’s more, there’s every indication the new regulatory body, Social Work England, will place significant value on it.
 Our social work consultants remain close to the candidates they place.
 Our social work community will often tell us how they are using peer learning to reinforce best practice.
 Plus, interviewers will sometimes ask you about your approach to peer learning.
 So, here’s a few tips:

 1. Ask your supervisor

 Most local authority employers will promote peer learning within a supervision context.

 This can take either an informal or formal approach.
 Something we are seeing more of from employers is the integration of informal supervision.
 This is where teams of social workers are encouraged to share ideas and concerns about practice.
 Often this will include the entire team; locum social workers as well as permanent team members.

 Peer supervision can also be a formal process where social workers meet to discuss specific cases.
 Here, advice and decisions are documented.

 There are benefits to both professionals with mentorship.
 For you, it will give you the opportunity to discuss any challenges you are experiencing with someone who has plenty of relevant social work experience.
 For the mentor, it’s a great way to be reflective and pass on best practice.
 It has tremendous CPD value too.

 Sometimes it isn’t possible to find the time to physically meet.
 This is where technology is particularly useful.
 Google Hangout, for example, is a great way to connect and have a conversation with one (or more) of your peers.
 You could of course, share your thoughts by email, but it’s never quite the same as talking to someone face-to-face.

 4. Use social media